-The school will contact student services to refer the student who is exhibiting a pattern of non-attendance.
+The school will contact student services to refer the student exhibiting a non-attendance pattern.
 If an initial meeting does not resolve the problem, a Child Study Team shall implement the following:

-- A. Frequent attempts at communication between Parrish Charter Academy and the family. - B. Attendance contacts. - C. Evaluation for alternative education programs.
+- A. There are frequent attempts at communication between Parrish Charter Academy and the family. - B. Attendance contacts. - C. Evaluation for alternative education programs.

-3.C.
+3.D.
 Tardiness

 A student is tardy when the student arrives after the beginning of the school day or when the student is not in their assigned seat or station when the school day begins.
-Students should be in their homerooms and seated by 8:00 am.
-Students who arrive after 8:00 am MUST sign in at the Main Office.
+Students should be in their homerooms and seated by 8:00 a.m.
+Students who arrive after 8:00 a.m.
+MUST sign in at the Main Office.
+All late students must enter the front office and be issued a tardy pass.
+A student is considered tardy if they are absent at the time attendance is taken, provided the student is in attendance before the close of the day.
+It is extremely important that students arrive at school on time and ready to learn.
+When students arrive late, they miss valuable instructional time and disrupt the classroom.

-A student's excessive unexcused tardiness shall be considered willful disobedience, and the student shall be subject to disciplinary action and will be reported to the district.
+A student's excessive unexcused tardiness will be reported to the district.

-3.C.1 Excused Tardiness:
+3.D.1 Excused Tardiness: